rackerlabs/support-how-to/content/cloud-backup/cloud-backup-faq.md

 No, 32-bit servers and agents on Linux are not supported.

-#### Why does my backup fail with a 403 error from Cloud Files when the account has subusers?
+#### Why does my backup fail with a 403 error from Cloud Files when the account has sub-users?

 **Issue**

-I am registered as a subuser and am authorized for Cloud Backup and not for Cloud Files access.
+I am registered as a sub-user and am authorized for Cloud Backup and not for Cloud Files access.
 When I attempt to do a backup, all requests to Cloud Files return a 403 error.
 In this case, I attempt to authenticate again, but the new authentication token is the same as the old one.